 After a dialogue with this community’s living-learning advisor, a need was expressed for more unique and interactive learning models for students as they endeavor to explore numerous pathways to thrive upon graduation.
-One of these pathways, in particular, the university has expressed better support with is promoting entrepreneurial education for students within interdisciplinary fields.
+One of these pathways in particular, the university has expressed a need for better support with is promoting entrepreneurial education for students within interdisciplinary fields.

 This was discovered as the school has noted the great role that entrepreneurial education can have in teaching students skills that are transferable across a plethora of industries.
 As a result, the Colorado-based public institution enlisted Ethos to support exploring potential synergies for creating a hands-on and transferable skill-based course in entrepreneurship.

 Ethos divided the project into three key phases and, to facilitate the project, worked with an in-house education doctoral graduate who was skilled in qualitative and quantitative research methods.